 I would like to express my sincere gratitude to my advisor, Professor Michael Santos, for his invaluable contributions of time, ideas, funding and guidance throughout my PhD program.
 I am grateful to him for providing me the platform to learn and shape my research goals in the right direction.
 I am indebted for the training I have received through this work that will continue to be of value moving forward.

 I would also like to thank Dr. Ian Sellers for the device design on superlattice structures and his collaborators at Institute of Solid State Electronics, Vienna University of Technology, Austria for their assistance with XRD measurements.
-I am also thankful to my reading committee members Dr. Kieran Mullen, Dr. Sheena Q. Murphy, Dr. John M. Furneaux, and Dr. Patrick J. McCann for their inputs.
+I am also thankful to my reading committee members Dr. Kieran Mullen, Dr. Sheena Q. Murphy, Dr. John Moore-Furneaux, and Dr. Patrick J. McCann for their inputs.
 My thanks are due to Tetsuya Mishima for his help and guidance in the maintenance of the parts and equipments in MBE and also for readily sharing his years of knowledge whenever I had a question.
 I am thankful to Joel Keay for the training on characterization techniques.
 I sincerely thank the students and postdocs of III-V MBE group and the photovoltaics group at OU, for their assistance in various experiments.

 I am most grateful to my family and my friends who have become family for all their support and love.